 Total Return Strategy

 How does it work?
 The total return strategy focuses on maintaining a diversified investment portfolio that creates an income stream in retirement through a combination of interest, dividends and capital gains.
 Retirees withdraw a certain percentage based on their portfolio’s total returns, adjusting the amount each year based on market performance.
-This strategy is more flexible and can help extend the life of your savings, but it requires active management and a higher risk tolerance.
+This strategy is more flexible and can help extend the life of your savings.
+However, it requires active management and a higher risk tolerance.

 Bucket Strategy